jasb3110/Radiocarbon-reservoir/README.md

 I used a Bchron package in R to estimate maximum probability of  calibrated marine and terrestrial age according to Marine20 and Shcal20, respectfully.
 Then I calculated a difference between each pair under bootstrapping suggesting for Russell et al. 2011.
 After that I reduced pool data of 181 to 86 samples for decreasing overweight of repeated data.
 So that, I solve this issue, using error weight mean for delete extra values and reduced error calibration.

-I sorted of data (without repeated data) for period time: Early Holocene (EH),Mid holocene (MH), Late Holocene (LH) and Current warming period (CWP); space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age;  $\Delta$ R: estimated value and its uncertainty.Next, I did realized that Factorial multivariate analysis(FMA) of 86 pairs of data and Generalized analysis model(GAM).
+I sorted of data (without repeated data) for period time: Early Holocene (EH),Mid holocene (MH), Late Holocene (LH) and Current warming period (CWP); space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age;  $\Delta$ R: estimated value and its uncertainty.Next, I did do Factorial multivariate analysis(FMA),using Factominer package, and Generalized analysis model(GAM), using mgcv package, of 86 pairs of data

 ## Principal outcomes